2023-2024 Free Dining at Disney World

-With this Free Dining offer, Value Resort guests receive the Quick Service Disney Dining Plan during the promotion.
-Guests at Moderate and Deluxe Resorts receive the standard Disney Dining Plan.
+With this Free Dining offer, Value and Moderate Resort guests receive the Quick Service Disney Dining Plan during the promotion.
+Guests at Deluxe and Deluxe Villa Resorts receive the standard Disney Dining Plan.
 Upgrading to higher tiers is possible for an additional charge.

-If you have–or are considering–booking Free Dining, we highly recommend making Advance Dining Reservations as soon as possible.
-Yes, even before Free Dining goes live.
+We highly recommend making Advance Dining Reservations as soon as possible.
+Yes, even before Free Dining is offered, if you can.
 Everyone gobbles up the good ADRs quickly for Free Dining dates, so if you don’t book early, you will be stuck eating counter service or unpopular restaurants for the duration of your trip.

-Guests staying at a Walt Disney World Value Resort receive the Quick Service Dining Plan during the Free Dining promotion, but are able to upgrade to the (standard) Disney Dining Plan or the Deluxe Disney Dining Plan if they pay the difference.
-Guests staying at Moderate or Deluxe Resorts may upgrade from the standard Disney Dining Plan to the Deluxe Disney Dining Plan by paying the difference, too.
+Guests staying at a Walt Disney World Value and Moderate Resorts receive the Quick Service Dining Plan during the Free Dining promotion, but are able to upgrade to the (standard) Disney Dining Plan or the Deluxe Disney Dining Plan if they pay the difference.
+Guests staying at Deluxe or Deluxe Villa Resorts receive the standard Disney Dining Plan and may upgrade to the Deluxe Disney Dining Plan by paying the difference, too.

-The following is not pertinent to 2017 or any years beyond, but we have found that readers find it useful to have details about past Free Dining promos when planning for the future and what to expect.
-Note that the dates are pretty consistent from year to year, with slight shifts for holidays, weekends, and special events (like Pop Warner), or other things that may be excluded from the Free Disney Dining Plan promotion.
+The following is not pertinent to current bookings, but we have found that readers find it useful to have details about past Free Dining promos when planning for the future and what to expect.
+Note that the dates are pretty consistent from year to year, with slight shifts for holidays, weekends, and special events, or other things that may be excluded from the Free Disney Dining Plan promotion.